riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 Now, if you try to navigate past the 2nd page you won't be able to.

 ####What's that smell?
 Before getting too excited, we're seeing some code smells leak into our implementation.
-The code that determines the `currentPage` appears in a number of places in `list-customers.js`, and it also makes an appearance in `customer-routes.js`.
+The code that determines the `currentPage` is duplicated in a few places in `list-customers.js`, and it also makes an appearance in `customer-routes.js`.

 We're going to want to tighten that up and ensure this logic appears in only one place.
-We're going to make use of a route controller and define the `currentPage` logic in the route, and reference the controller implementation  in the helper functions.
+By making use of a route controller we can define the `currentPage` logic within the router, and reference the router implementation  in the helper functions.

 So first let's refactor the router.